xSegFaultx/FlowerClassifier/README.md

 __WARNING__:This is a project from Udacity's " [AI Programming with Python Nanodegree](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089)".
 I hope my code can help you with your project (if you are working on the same project as this one) but please do not copy my code and please follow [Udacity Honor Code](https://www.udacity.com/legal/community-guidelines) when you are doing your project.

+## Project Description
+This project has 2 parts:
+1. Implement and test the classifier in Jupyter Notebook

+2. Convert the trained and tested classifier to a command line application

 ## File structure of the project
 Here this the file structure of this project (**only important files are listed**)
 <pre>